mozilla/glean/docs/user/user/adding-glean-to-your-project/javascript.md

 [^1]: The `glean` command requires Python to download [`glean_parser`](https://mozilla.github.io/glean_parser/) which is a Python library.

 [^2]: Glean.js assumes a Promise-based `browser` API: Firefox provides such an API by default.
-Other browsers may require using polyfills such us `webextesion-polyfill`.
+Other browsers may require using a polyfill library such us `webextesion-polyfill` when using Glean in browser extensions.

 ## Setting up the dependency